C# 8: Nullable Reference Types

 #TryParse/TryGetValue pattern and generics

 Using TryParseXXX or TryGetXXX methods is a very common pattern.
 As seen before, you can use the [NotNullWhen(true)] attribute to indicate that the value of the out parameter is not null when the result of the method is true.
 However, in the case where the method returns false, you want to assign the out parameter with the default value.
 Currently, the compiler emits a warning when you do that.
 The workaround is to use the null-forgiving operator.
-Note that this is a bug that will be fix in a future version of the compiler.
+Note that this is a bug that will be fixed in a future version of the compiler.

 C#